wehlutyk/thesis/content/3-gistr-3-methods.md

 Subjects took an average 43 minutes to complete the experiment, and were rewarded with £6.
 Quality issues in this data set were solved, but the choice of source utterances proved too easy to trigger varied transformations.
 After pilots exploring different fits of task parameters with source complexity, Experiment 3 took advantage of a more complex set of source utterances.
-It was launched with two batches of 70 subjects each receiving 25 root utterances, and trees targeted for 7 branches of depth 10, gathering a total 3546 utterances transformations.
+It was launched with two batches of 70 subjects each receiving 25 root utterances, and trees targeted for 7 branches of depth 10, gathering a total 3546 utterance transformations.
 Subjects took an average 37 minutes to complete the 25 transformations, and were rewarded with £4.25 on average.

 We now detail the evaluation of data quality and the measures that were taken to improve it.